sadnicka/movelab.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+subtitle:
-subtitle: <a Gatsby Computational Neuroscience Unit</a>. <a epartment of Motor Neuroscience and Movement Disorders</a>London, UK.
+<a Gatsby Computational Neuroscience Unit</a>.
+<a Department of Motor Neuroscience and Movement Disorders</
+a>London, UK.

 profile:
   align: right